respondcreate/django-versatileimagefield/docs/improving_performance.rst

         ...     verbose=True
         ... )

-.. note:: Setting ``verbose=True`` when instantiating a ``VersatileImageFieldWarmer`` will provide a yum-style progress bar showing the image warming progress:
+.. note:: Setting ``verbose=True`` when instantiating a ``VersatileImageFieldWarmer`` will display a yum-style progress bar showing the image warming progress:

     .. code-block:: python